SUEPPhysics/SUEPCoffea_dask/plotting/README.md

 }
 ```

-This script will plot, for each 'label_out':
+This script will fill histograms, for each output method:

-1. All event variables, e.g. ht_label_out
+1. All event variables, e.g. ht will be put in ht_Cluster
-2. All DataFrame columns from 'input_method', e.g. SUEP_S1_CL column will be plotted to histogram SUEP_S1_Cluster
+2. All DataFrame columns from 'input_method', e.g. SUEP_S1_CL column will be plotted to histogram SUEP_S1_Cluster, as well as combinations of them in 2D histograms.
-3. 2D variables are automatically plotted
+3. For each of the above, for each systematic, the up and down variation of the histograms
+4. For each of the above, if doinf ABCD, each histogram when in one particular ABCD region

-N.B.: Histograms are filled only if they are initialized in the output dictionary.
+**However, histograms are filled only if they are initialized in the output dictionary!!**

+Thus, if for some reason you don't want to see a particular histogram for all ABCD regions, or all systematics, you can just define the nominal variation, and not the others, e.g. `ht_Cluster` and not `{region}ht_Cluster_{label}`, see `hist_defs.py`.

 The main script relies from many functions in the helper script, `fill_utils.py`.
 A couple of the more important ones are explained below: